Charles de Kunffy Dressage Symposium

 Mr. de Kunffy's expertise is much-appreciated and he is a popular clinician, a sought after dressage judge and a prolific author of several books and articles.
 He was born and raised in Hungary as a member of the nobility whose parents were eminent horse breeders with derby winning racehorses.
 Mr. de Kunffy started riding as a child, always under expert supervision and instruction.
 His riding masters were educated during the golden age of equitation 1900-1945.
 Cross-country riding, jumping and dressage were melded into one comprehensive riding theory and methodology.
 Mr. de Kunffy was schooled with the strictest adherence to classical training traditions based on scholarship and a profound respect for the horse.
 He was inducted into the Roemer Foundation/United States Dressage Federation's Hall of Fame in 2013.

 Albion College is pleased to welcome Charles de Kunffy for the sixth time after being very well received in June 2012, April & October 2013, and April & November 2014.
 We are excited to partner with GLASS-ED (Great Lakes Area Show Series - Educational Dressage) for this April 2016 symposium!

-The first half of each day will be spent on the main campus of Albion College where Mr. de Kunffy will host a thorough classroom discussion and theory session for riders and auditors.
+Registration and the first half of each day will be spent on the main campus of Albion College (Olin Hall room 112) where Mr. de Kunffy will host a thorough classroom discussion and theory session for riders and auditors.
 This is where he will cover various topics, answer questions, and offer up valuable visual demonstrations.
 Campus map may be found HERE.